Christopher Stead

 - Assistance in a large disclosure exercise in a multi-million pound claim brought by company liquidators against former directors.

-- Appearing on the return of a freezing injunction against a former director.
+- Appearing on the return of a freezing injunction against a former director and successfully resisting an application for costs.

 - Successfully applying for an urgent administration order which resulted in the rescue of a company and dozens of jobs.